saneki-discontinued/node-toxcore/README.md

 Note: Installing this package does not install [libtoxcore].
 It is expected that [libtoxcore] is installed prior to using **node-toxcore**.

-### New API

-**node-toxcore** now uses the new toxcore api.
-If you want to use the old api, specify version `0.0.18` in your package.json.
-Note that support for the old api is discontinued, and version `0.0.18` may have bugs or not support certain things.

 ### New API Progress